What is a Word Processor or Typist?

 Speaking: Talking to others to convey information effectively.

 Time Management: Managing one’s own time and the time of others.

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

 Are There Job Opportunities for Word Processors and Typists?

-There were about 74,900 jobs for Word Processor or Typist in 2016 (in the United States).
+In the United States, there were 74,900 jobs for Word Processor or Typist in 2016.
 There is little to no growth in job opportunities for Word Processor or Typist.
-Due to new job openings and attrition, there will be an average of 4,500 job openings in this field each year.
+The BLS estimates 4,500 yearly job openings in this field.

 The states with the most job growth for Word Processor or Typist are Maryland, Alaska, and Indiana.
 Watch out if you plan on working in Wyoming, North Dakota, or Montana.
 These states have the worst job growth for this type of profession.

 The salary for Word Processors and Typists ranges between about $27,070 and $58,090 a year.